ibm-cloud-docs/cli/plugins/projects/projects-cli.md

 # Project CLI reference
 {: #projects-cli}

-The {{site.data.keyword.cloud}} command-line interface (CLI) provides additional capabilities for service offerings.
+The {{site.data.keyword.cloud}} command-line interface (IBM Cloud CLI) provides additional capabilities for service offerings.
 You can use the {{site.data.keyword.cloud_notm}} CLI to manage projects you have access to.
 {: shortdesc}

 ## Before you begin